NDIA welcomes all credentialed media to cover events that are open to press.

 - Please identify yourself as media when asking a question using Sli.do.

 - NDIA will inform media if the Sli.do tool will not be in use and what the alternative will be.

 Press work setup

 - At larger conferences, meetings, and events, NDIA will have a pressroom for interviews and workstations.
 If there is no such setup, media may work wherever they can.

-- If NDIA offers Wi-Fi at an event, network information will be provided upon arrival.
+- If NDIA provides Wi-Fi at an event, network information will be provided upon arrival.
 It is always wise to have Wi-Fi alternatives in case access becomes unreliable.

-- For presentations or slides not available on-site, contact the NDIA communications director after the event has concluded, and materials will be provided if approved for release.
+- For presentations or slides not available on-site, contact the NDIA communications director after the event has concluded and they will be provided upon approval for release.

 - NDIA points of contact can assist with requests for interviews with the association’s officials or with an event’s speakers.
-They will also direct media to the appropriate public affairs official for interviews with military or government representatives.
+NDIA points of contact will also direct media to the appropriate public affairs official for interviews with military or government representatives.

 - Photography and video recording are allowed at most NDIA meetings, conferences, and events.

 - Exhibiting organizations or companies must grant permission to any media that will photograph or record them in audio or video.
 Please take care to capture only the organization or company that gave permission.
 Neighboring companies or organizations' exhibits cannot be included without their permission.